nat-sant/tic-tac-toe-game/README.md

 # tictactoe-game

-Hi everyone!
-Get ready for an exciting journey into the world of "Tic-Tac-Toe"!
+Hi everyone, get ready for an exciting journey into the world of "Tic-Tac-Toe"!
 Our mission with this project was to create an engaging and immersive experience for all players, as well as practice our OOPs principles.

 In this game, you'll find a meticulously crafted C++ program that brings the timeless classic of Tic-Tac-Toe to life in a whole new way.
 As you explore, you'll have the chance to:
 - Engage in strategic battles with friends.
-- Experience a beautifully designed 5x5 game board where 'X' and 'O' come to life.
 - Challenge your decision-making skills and create winning combinations.
 - Enjoy a user-friendly interface that makes gameplay a breeze.